-The three Towers were supposedly built in the early 60s as part of Harold Wilson's 'White Heat of Technology' programme.
-However, that speech was in October 1963 and the Towers construction started in 1961.
+The three Towers were built in the early 60s as part of Harold Wilson's 'White Heat of Technology' programme.
 They are suspended from a central core such that if you had a desk on an outside corner it would gently bob up and down in a strong wind.

 After the 1987 storm, the old wooden windows in Tower 3 were largely blown out; they were quite rotten.
 The old metal frame windows in the other two Towers were stronger and survived.
-The crows would come and pull out the sealant used to put the new double-
+The crows would come and pull out the sealant used to put the new doubleglazed windows in.